Oil Posts a Third Consecutive Weekly Loss as Demand Uncertainty Lingers

 According to a Goldman Sachs survey at their Global Macro Conference, ‘U.S. – China tensions’ was the most concerning factor to many investors this year.
 Escalated tensions between the U.S. and China could potentially reduce demand due to trade barriers and slower economic growth.

 Oil/Product Inventories.
 (Bullish, Priced In) Crude and refined product inventories in both the U.S. and abroad are extremely low.
 Crude data is usually on a several-month lag.
-IEA data shows that OECD inventories were 16.6 MMBbl below the five-year average in December.
-The oil market has likely remained in a supply deficit since then, so inventories could be lower now, as evidenced by the backwardation in the forward curve.
+IEA data shows that OECD inventories were 7.5 MMBbl below the five-year average in February.
+The oil market has likely remained in a slight supply deficit since then, so inventories could be lower now, as evidenced by the backwardation in the forward curve.
 Additionally, volatility will likely be heightened with inventory levels at inadequate levels to serve as a "shock absorber" for prices.
-Distillate fuel inventories in the U.S. are 9% below the five-year average for this time of year.
+Distillate fuel inventories in the U.S. are 14% below the five-year average for this time of year.
 Meanwhile, exports continue to be high as refiners attempt to address global shortages brought on by the pandemic's quick recovery and the disruptions caused by Russia's invasion of Ukraine.

 Supply Chain.
-(Bullish, Priced In) U.S. producers are struggling with supply chain disruptions, such as a shortage of workers, and equipment, a scarcity of sand for fracking operations, and high metals prices, to take advantage of increased global demand and high oil prices.
+(Bullish, Priced In) U.S. producers are struggling with supply chain disruptions, such as a shortage of workers and equipment, a scarcity of sand for fracking operations, and high metals prices, to take advantage of increased global demand and high oil prices.
 These constraints could influence driving the prices up.

 Non-OPEC Production.
 (Bearish, Surprise) Many prominent research groups (EIA, IEA, OPEC) think non-OPEC production, dominated by the U.S., will increase in 2023.
 If these forecasts come to fruition, it would have a slightly bearish impact on oil prices if the market were otherwise well-supplied.
 EIA forecasts the 2023 non-OPEC production to increase by 0.5 MMBbl/d.